 It must be understood that different topic areas are brought together at this level to form advanced knowledge areas and hence differ in their form and structure from topic areas at Level I & II.

-At each level of the program, curriculum is organized into study sessions with readings and Learning Outcome Statements (LOS) for each of them, which describe evaluation or other analytical tasks you should be able to complete.
+At each level of the program, the curriculum is organized into study sessions with readings and Learning Outcome Statements (LOS) for each of them, which describe evaluation or other analytical tasks you should be able to complete.
 It must be kept in mind that at this level, some of the key knowledge areas are combined, depending on their level of interrelationship.

 - Study session 1-2: Ethics & Professional Standards